 Current cities are dominated by microcity clusters, defined as dense aggregations of economic and social life.
-There are currently around 13,000 active microcities around the world.
+There are nearly 13,000 active microcities around the world.
 While COVID-19 has exposed the vulnerability of these clusters, their role as engines of economic growth will remain unchallenged hotbeds for urban technology innovation and the focal points of urban living.

 Common technologies deployed across all microcity types include smart cameras and biometrics, robotics and automation, digital signage, private Wi-Fi and 5G networks, and micro-grids.
 They address specific challenges related to people flow management, access and security, overall customer experience, and environmental impact while generating cost savings through maximizing operational efficiencies.

 Technology vendors and service providers are focusing their product and solution strategies on one or more microcity types.
 Known for their industry prominence, companies such as Nokia (private 5G networks for cargo ports), Accenture (consultancy and system integration for airports), Navya (driverless vehicles for airports), IBM (data analytics and AI for ports), Cisco (IoT platforms for ports), Alstom (passenger flow management at railway stations), NEC (Software-Defined Networking for railway stations), Siemens (industrial systems for airports, campuses, and railway stations), and HERE (yard management at ports) have entered the fray.

 The microcity concept is increasingly challenged by the current COVID-19 pandemic, accelerating already previously virtual lifestyles in terms of remote work, distance learning, eCommerce, and similar experiences.
 The urban design concepts centered around increasingly larger megastructures for airports, malls, and corporate campuses might yield to more distributed, smaller-scale suburban organizational frameworks in the aftermath of the pandemic, as new patterns established during COVID-19 become at least partially permanent.